AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 to a contact should display an error saying that identical tags cannot be added to a contact.

 To achieve this, the `Tag::equals` method can be modified to use `String::equalsIgnoreCase` instead of `String::equals` to compare tags.
-When displaying tags, they should all be displayed either in upper or lower case, to show to the user that CodeConnect that tags are treated with case-insensitivity.
+When displaying tags, they should all be displayed either in upper or lower case, to show to the user that tags are treated with case-insensitivity.

 <!--https://github.com/AY2324S2-CS2103T-T12-1/tp/issues/152-->